CSC207-UofT/course-project-gries-fan-club/Design Document.md

 Because we followed clean architecture and the SOLID principles our codebase is easy to understand and led to good stratification in terms of levels.
 Our compartmentalized code base is conducive to scalability and the implementation of new features.
 As well, general maintenance was easy.

-For instance, consider our Recipe Items: This class was turned into two different subclasses in Phase 1 but it didn’t affect the rest of the code base as the implementation was done using the same interface.
+For instance, consider our Recipe Items: This class was turned into two different subclasses in Phase 1, but it didn't affect the rest of the code base as the implementation was done using the same interface.

 These principles will allow us to address the shortcomings in Phase 1, resulting in easy testing and future expansion in Phase 2.

 Regarding Phase 1 Contributions:
-- Ariel worked on creating entities, some of the storages and matchers, as well as the use cases.
+- Ariel worked on creating entities, some storages and matchers, as well as the use cases.
 Also was responsible for testing all of those things.
 - Ayush worked on the Android GUI as well as the design document and progress report
 - Derek worked on implementing the loading and serialization of entities as well as the entity referencing system.
 - Ezra worked on the RecipeItem implementation and subclasses.
 Added recipe tag methods.Created use case tests file.
 Also added Fridge Use Case and tests Created Abstract Response class.